Manmath Nath Gupta: Hindustan Republican Association

-Kakori Conspiracy
+Kakori conspiracy

 The Kakori train robbery was the turning point in his life.
 On 9 August 1925, ten revolutionaries including Manmath Nath Gupta stopped a train near Kakori and looted the government treasury travelling in it.
 A passenger named Ahmed Ali was killed in this action by the bullet fired by Manmath.
 He was arrested along with all other revolutionaries and tried for this incident in the court, but being a teenager at that time, he was not sentenced to death.
 Instead, he was sentenced for 14 years' rigorous imprisonment.
 When he was released in 1937 he started writing against the British Government.
 He was again arrested in 1939 and imprisoned for life.
 He also spent some time in the Cellular Jail in Andaman.

-After Independence
+After independence

-It was 1946 when he was released from imprisonment; just one year before India gained independence on 15 August 1947.
+In 1946, he was released from imprisonment; just one year before India gained independence on 15 August 1947.
 He became a prolific writer, producing about 120 books in Hindi, English, and Bengali.
 In his book They Lived Dangerously he narrates the life of revolutionaries how they saw and reacted to the various events in Indian independence movement.
 This often presents an alternative point of view to the commonly accepted account.
 Speaking of the Chauri Chaura incident, he said, "India would have attained independence in 1922 but for Gandhi's bungling, as many competent writers have said, there is no doubt that on this occasion Gandhi had failed badly."
-He became a member of the Communist Party of India (CPI) and remain active in the political and social movements.
+He became a member of the Communist Party of India (CPI) and remained active in the political and social movements.

 He joined the Indian Ministry of Information and Broadcasting and edited the Planning Commission's prestigious publications, including Yojna.
 He was also the editor of Bal Bharti, a children's magazine, and Aajkal, a Hindi literary magazine.

 Manmath Nath Gupta was also present as an Indian delegate in the International Symposium on India and World Literature (IWL) at Vigyan Bhavan, New Delhi on 27 February 1985 which was organised by the Department of Modern European Languages, University of Delhi.
 He was much pleased when a paper on his leader titled as Pt.
 Ram Prasad 'Bismil': A Warrior of Pen & Pistol was placed before the delegates.